College of Optometry Header

 • meet with each new student to develop a timetable for degree completion

-• in cooperation with the Graduate faculty within the School of Optometry, develop course schedules for each academic semester so that the required graduate courses are offered at appropriate times
+• in cooperation with the Graduate faculty within the College of Optometry, develop and maintain schedules for graduate course offerings

 • in cooperation with the graduate faculty maintain a Graduate Program Manual, to encourage standardization of procedures as well as awareness of program objectives

-Key Working Relationships: The Director Graduate Studies reports to the Dean of the Graduate School and to the Dean of the School of Optometry
+Key Working Relationships: The Director of Research and Graduate Studies reports to the Dean of the College of Optometry

 Qualifications:

-The Director of Graduate Programs shall be a member of the Doctoral Faculty.
-The Director shall possess good interpersonal skills to effectively interact with students.
-The Director must have a good understanding of the requirements of the Graduate School for admission, retention and graduation.
-The Director should be someone who exhibits objectivity, professionalism, honesty and confidentiality when interacting with graduate students.
+The Director of Research and Graduate Studies shall be a member of the Graduate Faculty and possess a record of scholarship and success in securing research funding.
+The Director shall possess good interpersonal skills to effectively interact and collaborate with faculty, administration and students.
+The Director must have a good understanding of the policies and procedures of the Graduate School.
+The Director should be someone who exhibits objectivity, professionalism, and honesty.

 Classification: